 Pay for Snow Days and Other Inclement Weather Days

 Are you entitled to get paid if your company closes because of snow or if you can't make it into to work because of snow?
-What about other inclement weather?
+What about other inclement weather or natural disasters?

 Pay for Snow Days and Inclement Weather Days

 The Department of Labor’s Wage and Hour Division oversees the Fair Labor Standards Act, which establishes employment standards such as minimum wage, overtime, and more.
 According to the Wage and Hour Division, there is a difference between how employers must pay exempt employees and non-exempt employees

 There are also state laws that regulate how and when employees are paid.
 Employers must be in compliance with both federal and state regulations.